matteoacrossi/adapt_ic-povm/README.md

 # adapt_ic-povm
+Code used to produce the results of the paper
-Learning to measure: adaptive informationally complete POVMs for near-term quantum algorithms
+G. García-Pérez, M. A. C. Rossi, B. Sokolov, F. Tacchino, P. K. Barkoutsos, G. Mazzola, I. Tavernelli, S. Maniscalco, "Learning to measure: adaptive informationally complete POVMs for near-term quantum algorithms", [arXiv:2104.00569](https://arxiv.org/abs/2104.00569) (2021)

+The code uses qiskit 0.23 for simulating a near term quantum device, generating qubit Hamiltonian for small molecules and running VQE.

+NOTE: The simulations are quite demanding, especially for large molecules.
+The data was generated using a HPC cluster.

 ## Installation
 This repository requires Python 3 (tested with Python 3.8.5).
 Install the prerequisites with